 In 2007 the Foundation for Mother & Child Health was established as a UK registered charity in order to support and unify the organisations and, to enable interventions in other geographical areas.

-Working with UNHCR in 2007-2010, FMCH provided skills training and first aid training for refugees living in Azerbaijan.
-Women from Afghanistan, Iran, Iraq, and Chechnya all had the opportunity to learn new skills making handicrafts, learning computing and join micro-finance schemes; enabling them to become more self sufficient and helping them acquire skills for life in their new host countries.
+After the devastating tsunami in 2004, FMCH responded by setting up pre-schools in the refugee camps in Aceh; we provided medical support to communities after the Sumatra earthquake in 2009, and working with UNHCR between 2007-2010, FMCH provided skills training and first aid training for refugees living in Azerbaijan who had fled homes in Afghanistan, Iran, Iraq, and Chechnya.
+All had the opportunity to learn new skills enabling them to become more self sufficient and helping them acquire skills for life in their new host countries.

 National professional and support staff staff design and deliver programmes, with national and international volunteers providing practical help with fundraising and sharing expertise where needed.